DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 When you have a confirmed offer of a training place, you’ll be able to apply for your visa.

-For a [Student visa](https://www.gov.uk/student-visa), you'll also need to:
+To [apply for a Student visa](https://www.gov.uk/student-visa), you'll also need to:

 * have a reference number, called a confirmation of acceptance for studies (CAS), which your training provider will give you
 * [have enough money to support yourself and pay for your course](https://www.gov.uk/student-visa/money)